-Country profile

-Poland

 Habitat for Humanity in Poland

-Habitat for Humanity Poland was established in 1992 as the first Habitat branch in Europe.
-It has offices in Warsaw and Gliwice and so far it has helped over 1,300 families in Poland.
+Habitat for Humanity Poland has been operating since 1992.
+It was the first Habitat branch in Europe.
+We operate in Warsaw and Gliwice and so far we have helped over 1,300 families in Poland.

 The housing need in Poland

 There is a serious housing shortage with Poland having the lowest rate in Europe of number of homes for its population (1000:360), according to the national statistics.
 The deficit of housing units is between 600,000 and 1.5 million.
-Approximately 15 percent of the population lives in poverty housing, defined as a lack of roof overhead and/or living under substandard conditions (with no bathrooms and toilets, no central heating or technically unsafe buildings), and 44.8 percent of Poles are living in overcrowded conditions while the EU average stands at 17 percent (Habitat Poland Housing Report 2015).
+Approximately 15 percent of the population lives in poverty housing, defined as a lack of roof overhead and/or living under substandard conditions (with no bathrooms and toilets, no central heating or technically unsafe buildings), and 44.8 percent of Poles are living in overcrowded conditions while the EU average stands at 17 percent (HFH Poland Housing Report 2015).
 The severe housing deprivation rate is high at 10.1 compared to 5.2 EU average (Housing Europe 2015).
 Poland ranks in the bottom third of OECD countries in terms of housing conditions for children (average rooms per child and children in homes that lack basic facilities).
-The most common waiting period for social housing in Poland is between 2 and 7 years; however, the situation where it exceeds 10 years is not uncommon.
+The average waiting period for social housing in Poland in large cities is between 2-7 years, and in smaller cities up to 20 years.

 How Habitat addresses the need in Poland

-Habitat for Humanity activities in Poland include constructions of new affordable houses, renovations of condominium blocks and advocacy initiatives.
+Habitat for Humanity activities in Poland range from building new affordable houses, renovating condominium blocks and advocacy initiatives.
 Renovation projects have been completed throughout the country in partnership with homeowners' associations and they involve both local and international volunteers as well as beneficiaries in their building work.
 Habitat Poland's advocacy initiatives focus on achieving system changes within government policy that will benefit the most vulnerable.
 Currently Habitat Poland is advocating for legislative changes to increase access to housing for people most in need with a focus on social rental housing.
-It is also working to raise public awareness and mobilize the general public around the housing issue in Poland and pushing key debates such as fuel poverty, housing poverty and housing first into social and political spheres.
+They are also working to raise public awareness and mobilize the general public around the housing issue in Poland and pushing key debates such as fuel poverty, housing poverty and housing first into social and political spheres.